TIBCOSoftware/sb-jmsxml/README.txt

   sbfeedsim MessagesToSendToJMS.sbfs

 Version History:
+1.2 Update use JMS Consumer and JMS Producer adapters under StreamBase
+    7.7.0; use TIBCO EMS 8.3; use Apache ActiveMQ 5.14.5; corrections to run instructions

 1.1 Update to StreamBase CEP 7.4, EMS 8.0, and ActiveMQ 5.10.0; use
     TupleToXML operator in place of string concatenation; rename JMS Adapter configuration file suffixes to jmsconf from sbconf;